All kitchens have them, but which cooktop should you choose?

-An induction cooktop has an impressive ability to heat up extraordinarily fast and respond quickly to changes in temperature setting, but gas and ceramic cooktops are still popular choices.
+An induction cooktop (including the portable types) has an impressive ability to heat up extraordinarily fast and respond quickly to changes in temperature setting, but gas and ceramic cooktops are still popular choices.

 Our home economist Fiona Mair is a whizz in the kitchen and knows more than a thing or two about operating any appliance you put in front of her.
-With 30 years of experience she has seen lots of new technology enter the kitchen space and has watched the rise in popularity of induction cooktops.
-Fiona and Chantelle, our other kitchen lab tester, put cooktops of all types to the test in our lab to see how they perform (and CHOICE staff get to eat the results!).
+With 30 years of experience, she's seen lots of new technology enter the kitchen space and has watched the rise in popularity of induction cooktops.
+Fiona and Chantelle Dart, our other kitchen lab tester, put cooktops of all types to the test to see how they perform (and CHOICE staff get to eat the results!).

-Our kitchen lab experts put cooktops through their paces by cooking various dishes using a range of heat settings.
+Our kitchen lab experts rate and compare cooktops by cooking various dishes using a range of heat settings.
 All cooktop types should be able to cook reliably on low and high heats as well as move quickly from high to low heat when needed.
 So our tests are the same regardless of the cooktop type, and we use the same cookware too.

 Our home economist makes:

-- white sauce to test the cooktop's ability to work on the low heat setting (on ceramic cooktops we also melt chocolate to test the low heat setting)
+- white sauce to test the cooktop's ability to work on the low heat setting (on ceramic cooktops and portable induction cooktops we also melt chocolate to test the low heat setting)

 - boiled rice to assess the turn-down capacity of the cooktop – starting on a high heat and reducing to a simmer